davidjoshua87/davidjoshua87.github.io/README.md

 Now, I live in Jakarta, Indonesia.
 I am a fan of technology, games, programming, web development, reading, writing, culinary hunting and travelling.

-I create a website with programming languages:
+This is one example of my website.
+This website is made with features:

 - Built with HTML5 & CSS3
 - Modern Design